-Star's seven Earth-sized worlds set record - BBC News
+Star's seven Earth-sized worlds set record

 The researchers say that all seven could potentially support liquid water on the surface, depending on the other properties of those planets.

-Three of these worlds are within the conventional "habitable" zone where life is considered a possibility.
+But only three are within the conventional "habitable" zone where life is considered a possibility.

 The compact system of exoplanets orbits Trappist-1, a low-mass, cool star located 40 light-years away from Earth.

-The planets were detected using Nasa's Spitzer Space Telescope and several ground-based observatories are described in the journal Nature.
+The planets, detected using Nasa's Spitzer Space Telescope and several ground-based observatories, are described in the journal Nature.

 Where should we look for alien life?